Theological and Religious Studies

 Credits 2

-An introduction to the principles and methods of biblical interpretation with emphasis on Christocentric interpretation.
+This course is an introduction to the principles and methods of biblical interpretation with emphasis on Christocentric interpretation.
 Special consideration is given to Seventh-day Adventist interpretation and the relationship between interpretation and spirituality.
 Students develop the ability to assess various critical methodologies and apply interpretive principles responsibly.

 RT 223: Philosophy and Christian Thought